arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

-<strong>Kevin McCarthy</strong> promised to stay in the race to become Speaker of America’s <strong>House of Representatives</strong>.
-He [lost three successive votes](https://te.arielherself.xyz/united-states/2023/01/04/republicans-struggle-to-elect-a-speaker-of-the-house) on Tuesday as 20 right-wing Republicans withheld their support.
+<strong>Donald Trump </strong>endorsed <strong>Kevin McCarthy’s </strong>beleaguered bid to become Speaker of America’s <strong>House of Representatives</strong>.
+The former president wrote on his social-networking platform, Truth Social, that Republican members should “vote for Kevin” and “take victory”.
+Mr McCarthy [lost three successive votes](https://te.arielherself.xyz/united-states/2023/01/04/republicans-struggle-to-elect-a-speaker-of-the-house) on Tuesday, as 20 right-wing Republicans withheld their support.
 It marks the first time in a century that the lower chamber of Congress failed to elect a leader in a single poll.
-The rebels have coalesced behind Jim Jordan, though he lacks the support of the rest of the caucus.
-With their narrow majority, any Republican would need all but four of his party’s votes.
 Voting is to resume on Wednesday and will continue until a Speaker is chosen.

 <strong>Russia</strong> blamed a <strong>Ukrainian missile attack </strong>that killed at least 89 Russian troops on Sunday on its own soldiers’ use of mobile phones.
 The defence ministry said the “mass use” of personal mobiles, which is banned, helped Ukrainian forces locate the troops in Makiivka, a [Russian-occupied](https://te.arielherself.xyz/europe/2022/12/23/making-sense-of-vladimir-putins-war) town in the Donbas region.
 Ukraine, and some Russian military bloggers, have claimed the casualty count was far higher.